cgmb/guardonce/README.md

 python -m guardonce.checkguard -r ~/myproject
 ```

-Note that on Windows, you may need to invoke guardonce via `python -m` even if
+Note that on Windows you might need to invoke guardonce via `python -m` even if
 you install with pip.